PhoneWyne/shoes-ecommerce/README.md

 - Steps to run code
 	- In root, open terminal, and run `npm server-json`
 	- Open another terminal in root, run `npm run dev`, and paste the link created in browser

+- Switched from props drilling to CONTEXT API

+- Functionality implemented
+	- Login, Signup as customer, admin
+	- admin can edit, delete, or add shoes
+	- Sort by pricing, low-high, or high-low
+	- Searchbar by shoe's name
+	- Account Details editing
+	- Cart preview by use of context api